abesford/seizzmic-site-0c00b/src/pages/careers.md

 #### What we're looking for

-- were still new so at this stage need experienced people. consultancy experience is highly desirable
+- were still new so at this stage need experienced people. consultancy experience is highly desirable. willingness to pitch in.

 - someone who 'gets' and is passionate about digital transformation, organisational change, and/or digital government, public service delivery